semaphoreci/semaphore/docs/docs/getting-started/migration/github-actions.md

 <Tabs groupId="migration">
 <TabItem value="old" label="GitHub Actions">

-In GitHub Actions you must use the Checkout action in every step and job that require a copy of the repository.
+In GitHub Actions, you must use the Checkout action in every step and job that requires a copy of the repository.

 ```yaml
 jobs: